ropnop/kerbrute/README.md

 ```

 ## Credits
-Huge shoutout to jcmturner for his pure Go implemntation of KRB5: https://github.com/jcmturner/gokrb5 .
+Huge shoutout to jcmturner for his pure Go implementation of KRB5: https://github.com/jcmturner/gokrb5 .
 An amazing project and very well documented.
 Couldn't have done any of this without that project.